-- Stringent data sourcing, interoperability and processing, coupled to robust AI technologies (leveraging on existing ontologies and through the implementation of the FAIR data principles11); - International standards, building on existing standards or contributing to future standardisation, with a focus on remanufacturing standards; and - New sets of skills required for remanufacturing implementation at the European level.
+- Stringent data sourcing, interoperability and processing, coupled to robust AI technologies (leveraging on existing ontologies and through the implementation of the FAIR data principles); - International standards, building on existing standards or contributing to future standardisation, with a focus on remanufacturing standards; and - New sets of skills required for remanufacturing implementation at the European level.

-Proposals may optionally cover the design of products for circularity.
+Proposals aiming to develop new products should additionally cover the design of these products for circularity.
 Points to consider in this case are prioritising the use of recyclable materials and recyclable or reusable components; and increased adaptability, exchangeability and lifetime of components.